Cheukting/pyscript-tutorial/chapter_2/chapter_2.md

 Moving forward we will assume you have already got the basic knowledge from [Chapter 1](/chapter_1/chapter_1.md) and know how to use some popular Python data handling and visualisation library like [Pandas](https://pandas.pydata.org/) and [Matplotlib](https://matplotlib.org/).

-There will also be some knowledge about html elements required.
-You can find the reference of them at the [W3 school website](https://www.w3schools.com/html/).
+There will also be some basic knowledge about HTML and JavaScript required.
+We will try to explain and link the reference when we go over them.
+You can also find the reference at the [W3 school website](https://www.w3schools.com/).

 ---